 Puncture wounds occur after stepping on a sharp object.

 Treatment for puncture wounds in the foot can vary depending on the extent of infection and the medical history of the patient.
 Treatment can also differ if you were wearing shoes when you sustained the puncture wound versus if you were barefoot.

-In this article, we’ll discuss in detail how puncture wounds in the foot are treated.
+In this article, you’ll learn about how puncture wounds are treated.

 However, if you step on glass, ceramic, or wood fragments, the fragments can break and lead to multiple foreign bodies that get stuck in the foot.